Woolly apple aphid (Eriosoma lanigerum)

 The woolly apple aphid prefers to infest wounds, callus tissue or other damaged areas on trees.
 Keep trees in good health and watered during periods of drought.

-Eriosoma spp. are regulated by predators and parasitoids.
+Woolly aphids are regulated by predators and parasitoids.
 Syrphid fly larvae, lacewing larvae, and lady beetles are common predators on the aphids.
 Often by the time the aphids are noticed, predators are already on site and feeding.
-The wasp parasitoid Aphelnius mali also is reported to control woolly apple aphid.
+The wasp parasitoid Aphelinus mali also is reported to control woolly apple aphid.

 See Table 1 in: